Fed-up creditors seek to put US energy's zombies into bankruptcy

 Such cases also allow creditors to choose the court, and all three of the recent cases have been filed outside the busy bankruptcy court in Wilmington, Delaware.
 Bankruptcy lawyers in Texas said that may suggest suppliers are worried the court is too eager to approve quick sales of businesses, which tend to favor secured creditors.

-Baker Hughes Inc and Schlumberger, major oil field service firms, initiated the cases that put Miller and Energy & Exploration Partners into bankruptcy.
+Baker Hughes Inc (BHI.N) and Schlumberger (SLB.N), major oil field service firms, initiated the cases that put Miller and Energy & Exploration Partners into bankruptcy.
 The Black Elk case was filed by smaller privately held vendors: Gulf Offshore Logistics and The Grand Ltd of Louisiana, and Ryan Marine Services Inc and Laredo Construction Inc of Texas.

 In securities filings, Baker Hughes and Schlumberger described more than $300 million of accounts receivables as "doubtful," or unlikely to be paid.
 If an energy producer becomes financially distressed that kind of trade credit is less likely to be repaid than a loan, which is secured by collateral.

-Baker Hughes, which has agreed to be acquired by Halliburton Co, declined to comment and Schlumberger did not respond to a request for comment.
+Baker Hughes, which has agreed to be acquired by Halliburton Co (HAL.N), declined to comment and Schlumberger did not respond to a request for comment.

 To seek an involuntary bankruptcy, a creditor must be able to prove it is legitimately owed money and that the company generally is not paying its debts as they come due.